Dineth0/ML-Final-Project/README.md

 - **Not Potable** – predicted as not suitable for drinking
 - **Probability** – model probability for the potable class

-> **Note:** The prediction is a Machine Learning prediction and should not be treated as a laboratory water-safety certification.

 ---

 ## 🎯 Objectives